Netball in the United States

-Netball in the United States is a sport which has only limited popular support.
+Netball is a sport which has only limited popular support in the United States.
 The sport is traditionally a female dominated sport.
-However, in the United States of America, there are few netball clubs, most play taking place between high school or college sides, almost entirely of females.
+However, in the United States, there are few netball clubs, most play taking place between high school or college sides, almost entirely of females.

 History

 Netball emerged from early versions of basketball as a sport American females could play, as at the time women worn skirts when playing sports.
 The sport is popular in Commonwealth countries (stemming from the days of the British Commonwealth) but has never taken hold as a mainstream sport in the United States, where it is mostly popular amongst Caribbean immigrants in the country.